• Home

 Image for Pinterest.

-Homemade is better than takeout because you know exactly what you're eating and who and where it was prepared!
-Not to mention it costs less than in a restaurant!
+Just like this Cashew Chicken Stir Fry Recipe, homemade is better than takeout because you know exactly what you're eating and who and where it was prepared!

 Finished stir fry in white bowl with wooden chop sticks and small bowl of toasted sesame seeds on the side.